The Rapist

-The Rapist is a 2021 Indian Hindi drama film written and directed by Aparna Sen. A Quest Films Pvt.
+The Rapist is a 2021 Indian Hindi drama film, written and directed by Aparna Sen, that premiered at 26th Busan International Film Festival.
+A Quest Films Pvt.
 Ltd. production, produced under the banner of Applause Entertainment, stars Konkona Sen Sharma, Arjun Rampal and Tanmay Dhanania.
 The film chronicles the journey of three protagonists, whose lives are interlaced because of one horrific incident.
-It premiered under the 'A Window on Asian Cinema' section at 26th Busan International Film Festival on 7 October 2021, and jointly won the Kim Jiseok award with 2021 Philippine Japanese sports biographical film Gensan Punch.